vthiruveedhula/TortoiseGit_Tutorials_Repo/readme.txt

-Learning Git and GitHub using tortoiseGit client.
+Learning Git and GitHub using tortoiseGit client on windows.